bezark/SVA-Game-Design-Workshop/Week 1/Week 1 - Paper Prototyping.md

-- Week 1: What is a game?
+# What is a game?

 - Mechanics, Dynamics, Aesthetics Framework
 - Bernard Suits Definition of a game
 - Different types of games
 - Activities:

-- Paper prototyping
+# Paper prototyping

 - Assignment: Make a paper prototype of a game and test it.
 - Molly Bang Visual Language and Image Research